catduckgnaf/rtl_433_ha/README.md

 ## RTL_433 MQTT Discovery Script

 I am just hosting a script, I think regardless it is best if there are improvements to the current discovery script, until such time when an integration can be done correctly.
-I still firmly believe we should be at the whim of a big project making breaking changes.
+I still firmly believe we should not be at the whim of a big project making breaking changes.

 For example, most don't use the autodiscover because it finds all the entities you don't want, and doesn't have the ones we as a community do, such as contact sensors.
 Work done to improve the discovery script will not be wasted!